bids-standard/stats-models/specification/walkthrough.md

 For example, in fMRI it is common to first fit a design matrix to run-level time series followed by a fixed-effects model to combine estimates at the subject-level.
 Finally, a dataset-level random-effects one-sample t-test can be performed to estimate population level effects of the modeled regressors.
 At each level of the analysis, we need to know which inputs correspond to which design matrix, and more importantly how to keep track of and combine outputs from the previous level at the current level of analysis.

 *BIDS Statistical Models* proposes a general machine-readable document to describe multi-stage neuroimaging analyses in a precise, yet flexible manner.
-We accomplish this by defining a *graph* composed of [Nodes](bsmschema.models.Node.html#bsmschema-models-node) representing each level of the analysis, and [Edges](_autosummary/bsmschema.models.Node.html#bsmschema-models-edge) which define the flow of data throughout our analysis.
-Within each `Node` we specify a [Model](_autosummary/bsmschema.models.Model.html#bsmschema.models.Model) to estimate, and [Contrasts](_autosummary/bsmschema.models.Contrast.html#bsmschema.models.Contrast) to compute the `Node` outputs.
+We accomplish this by defining a *graph* composed of {py:attr}`~bsmschema.models.Node` representing each level of the analysis, and {py:attr}`~bsmschema.models.Edge` which define the flow of data throughout our analysis.
+Within each `Node` we specify a {py:attr}`~bsmschema.models.Model` to estimate, and {py:attr}`~bsmschema.models.Contrast` to compute the `Node` outputs.

 ## A simple example